Sunday, August 30, 2020

 Tough questions.

 Though the editing shows slips here and there, the translators have done a great job turning Chinese Lovecraftian prose into suitably purple English.
 The book’s retro pulp cover (which I will be able to see in the flesh when I buy a print copy) warns you of the milieu you are entering.
 And Meursault and Akira do deliver.
-At first the frame tale, which the two translators provide for Oobmab’s stories, irked me with the overly arch tone of its narrator (imagine Dan Brown narrating a meeting of the Illuminati) but by the end, given where the frame tale led, I ended up convinced.
+At first the frame tale, which the two translators provide for Oobmab’s stories, irked me with the overly arch tone of its narrator (imagine Dan Brown narrating a meeting of the Illuminati) but given where the frame tale led, I ended up convinced.
 Which is to say: it gave me a good laugh.
 Congrats on a fine conceit.

 The translators also provide notes, for any who want to further pursue Chinese arcana.